wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-form-processing/includes/2-create-first-model.md

 Once you are done selecting your fields:

-1. Select Next.
+1. Select **Next**.
 2. Review the summary of your model's details.
-If everything looks acceptable, select Train.
+If everything looks acceptable, select **Train**.

-### Next steps
+## Next steps

-Now that you've created a form processing model in AI Builder, you'll learn how to test your model and use it in Power Apps and Power Automate.
+Now that you've created a Form processing model in AI Builder, you'll learn how to test your model and use it in Power Apps and Power Automate.